What is an academic problem-solution essay?

 – Provide specific features and numerous example questions for problem-solution essays.

 While it might be true that writing an effective academic essay is one of the most challenging skills to master, provided students and researchers at first follow tried and tested methods for how to plan, organise and compose their essay then success should certainly be achievable.
-While there are a multitude of different essay types with varying structures and emphasis, this short course focuses specifically on writing problem-solution essays.
-In Lesson 1, we explore the unique aspects of the problem-solution essay before moving on in Lesson 2 to the six steps for clarity and success.
-Finally, Lesson 3 provides students and teachers with a five-paragraph example essay to be used as a model for both structure and language.
+While there are a multitude of different essay types with varying structures and emphasis, this short reader focuses specifically on writing problem-solution essays.
+In Chapter 1, we explore the unique aspects of the problem-solution essay before moving on in Chapter 2 to the six steps for clarity and success.
+Finally, Chapter 3 provides students and teachers with a five-paragraph example essay to be used as a model for both structure and language.

 What are the seven essay types?